West Valley High School (Alaska): Music

-West Valley offers a variety of music electives, including Jazz Band, Concert Band, Symphonic Band, Concert Orchestra, Chamber Orchestra, Mixed and Concert Choirs, and Steel Drums.
+West Valley offers a variety of music electives, including Jazz Band, Concert Band, Symphonic Band, Concert Orchestra, Chamber Orchestra, Mixed and Concert Choirs, Varsity Orchestra, and Steel Drums.
 Many individuals and groups compete in the All-State Music Festival in the fall and Statewide Solo & Small Ensemble Competition held every spring.
 In the 2015–16 school year, four West Valley orchestra members received first chair awards at the All-State Music Festival.
 Also in the 2015–16 school year, West Valley boasted cello solo, flute ensemble, violin solo, mixed instrument ensemble, musical theater solo, and string ensemble all receiving command performances at Solo & Ensemble.

 Sports

 West Valley offers all standard high school sports, including swimming, baseball, basketball, cross-country running and skiing, football, gymnastics, hockey, soccer, softball, tennis, track and field, wrestling, rifle and volleyball.
 The West Valley girls' cross-country running team won the 2005, 2006, and 2009 state championships.
 They competed in Nike Team Nationals in 2005 and 2006.
 In the 2005 season they earned 15th place at the Nike Team Nationals and in 2006 were ranked ninth in the nation.
 The gymnastics team took the Regional Championships for 2007, 2008, and 2009.
 Other recent state championships include the 2005 state title earned by the women's cross-country skiing team, the 2005 state title earned by the women's track-and-field program, and the 2003 state title earned by the school's wrestling team.
-West Valley's wrestling program (over the years) has the most state titles compared to any other sport and also boasts the most individual state champions.
+West Valley's wrestling program (over the years) has the most state titles compared to any other sport and also the most individual state champions.
 The school regularly sends participants to both regionals and state.
-West Valley wrestling created an Alaskan Dynasty by winning the state championships 5 years in a row from 1987 to 1991, and posting a duel match record of 176-1-1 under Coach Dave Toney and Tom Ritchie, who emphasized "promoting self pride to create better citizens".
-It is also notable to say that at Dogbowl, a football competition between West Valley and Lathrop High School, West Valley Won At Home 2017 8–6.
-Other than that, Sam Schmoker from West Valley earned the state champion in tennis, continuing West Valley's strong tradition in sports.
+West Valley wrestling created an Alaskan Dynasty by winning the state championships five years in a row from 1987 to 1991, and posting a duel match record of 176-1-1 under Coach Dave Toney and Tom Ritchie.

-Student government and council structure

-West Valley has a student body council as well as a council for each class.
-Each student government has an advisor and five officers.
-There are often opportunities for members to also become involved in AASG (the Alaska Association of Student Governments), and to serve on both the regional board of Fairbanks Student Councils, as well as on the state board.